709351575/Data-Structure-Map/README.md

 ## Installation and Test
 It takes the following steps to test the `map` class:

-1. Download Codeblocks and open the project file `map.cbp`.
+1. Install Codeblocks and open the project file `map.cbp`.

 2. Copy the code from any test file, paste it to `main.cpp` and then run it.